Updated on October 17, 2020

 Seaside Seagulls

-If you want to get to Vadu beach, you’ll need a car.
 At a certain point, you’ll need to leave asphalt behind and get on a dirt road.
 Fortunately, this road is quite good, so you don’t need an off road vehicle to get to Vadu beach.
-Take a look at the next video to see how the dirt road to Vadu looks like.

-The beaches in Constanta have undergone a major revamp several years ago.
+The beaches in Constanța have undergone a major revamp several years ago.
 Sand was extracted from the bottom of the sea, so all beaches were extended to impressive sizes.

 As Constanta is a real city, much bigger than the other Romanian Black Sea resorts, it has several beaches scattered along the shoreline.